unixwzrd/unixwzrd.github.io/html/_posts/2026-08-19-deterministic-first-building-a-knowledge-intake-pipeline.md

 | Refresh a pending note after changing only its formatter | The note changes in place while its candidate identity and review state remain stable |
 | Move a managed candidate to `Discard`, then run extraction again | The rejection remains recorded and the candidate does not return |

 Those checks tell me more than a successful first import.
 The first run only proves that the pipeline can create data; later runs show whether it respects data and human decisions that already exist.
-In the next installment, *Hands-On: Build an Idempotent Intake Manifest*, I pull the smallest useful part into a standard-library Python example with a SQLite record contract and the same three-run exercise.
-It stops deliberately at inventory because extraction, review, and retrieval are different stages with different failure modes.{% if hands_on_link_ready %} You can [run that new/unchanged/changed exercise here]({{ page.series_next_url | relative_url }}#run-the-example).{% else %} That hands-on article follows on August 21.{% endif %}
+In the Hands-On companion, *Build an Idempotent Intake Manifest*, I pull the smallest useful part into a standard-library Python example with a SQLite record contract and the same three-run exercise.
+It stops deliberately at inventory because extraction, review, and retrieval are different stages with different failure modes.{% if hands_on_link_ready %} You can [run that new/unchanged/changed exercise here]({{ page.series_companion_url | relative_url }}#run-the-example).{% else %} That hands-on article follows on August 21.{% endif %}

 ## Extract Dialogue Without Asking What It Means